anaSalAlu/Android/README.md

 # Android
-Android Projects that i did in class
+These projects are from Android Kotlin.